This is now in your Top Picks!

 /GatherContent/article/h/healthy-food-in-dubai/media/comptoirjpg

-Treat yourself to an early morning, or late night stroll by the beach at La Mer.
+Treat yourself to an early morning or late night stroll by the beach at La Mer.
 Afterwards, stop by the nearby Comptoir 102.
-Post the wholesome meal, peruse beautiful goods lining the wall, because this part-café, part-homewares boutique is all about flaunting the beach vibes in style.
+After the wholesome meal, peruse beautiful goods lining the wall, because this part-café, part-homewares boutique is all about flaunting the beach vibes in style.
 Find a retail surprise at this picturesque dining spot known for its trendy concepts and innovative health smoothies.

 What to try: If it’s breakfast time, try an Arabian favourite like the shakshuka, accompanied by a black lemonade, the extreme detoxifier with activated charcoal, lemon juice and maple syrup.
 Or, you can sample the all-day menu with dishes such as the seaweed pesto, served with homemade guacamole and raw flaxseed crackers.